mikespub-org/oldnomad-calibre_opds/README.md

 The source code is [available on GitLab](https://gitlab.com/oldnomad/calibre_opds/).

+## About this fork

+This fork was created to support nextcloud version 31 with a simple update of appinfo and composer - no code changes for upgrading from 26 to 31.

+The upstream repo [oldnomad/calibre_opds](https://github.com/oldnomad/calibre_opds) has now been updated to support nextcloud versions 29 to 32, so please use that instead...

 ## Usage

 This app is intended to be used in situation where you are storing your whole